Why You Should Have a Will

 Your loved ones will already be upset about your passing.
 You do not want to leave them with the extra burden of planning and paying for your funeral when they are grieving.
 In your will, you can state exactly how you want your funeral service and cremation or burial carried out.

 As you can see, there are many good reasons to have a will.
 It’s never too early to draft one.
 Creating a will can be a complex process, so it may be necessary to hire a reputable estate planning attorney.
 He or she can ensure all of your wishes are included in the document.
 Make an appointment with a wills and trusts lawyer Scottsdale AZ recommends today to get the process started.

-A special thanks to our authors at Arizona Estate Planning for their insight into Estate and Probate Law.
+Thanks to our friends and contributors from Arizona Estate Planning Attorneys for their insight into wills.